kratisto/docs/pages/account_and_service_management/managing_billing_payments_and_services/manage-payment-methods/guide.en-asia.md

 To do this, simply go to the `Payment methods` section in your Control Panel:

-- Click on your name in the top right-hand corner, then on `Payment method`{.action} in the menu on the right-hand side.
+- Click on your name in the top right-hand corner, then on `My payment methods`{.action} in the menu on the right-hand side.
 - Select the `My Prepaid Account`{.action} tab.

 ![prepaid-account](images/prepaid-account.png){.thumbnail}